jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - Supports (almost) all AWS resources

 We can also use the CloudFormation Stack Designer: here we can see all the resources as a Diagram and we can see the relations between the components.

+## Elastic Beanstalk

+Elastic Beanstalk is a developer centric view of deploying an application on AWS.
+It is a Platform as a Service (PaaS).

+Usually developers face a few problems dealing with AWS, but they just want to deploy the code

+- Managing Infrastructure
+- Configuration of databases, load balancers
+- Scaling concerns

+Most of the web apps have a similar architecture (ELB + ASG).
+With Beanstalk we can deploy using all these features but in one view, with full control of the application.
+You worry about the code, only.

+It is a Managed Service

+- Instances Configuration are made by beanstalk
+- Deployment strategies are configured and made into beanstalk
+- Capacity Provisioning
+- Load Balancing and Auto Scaling
+- Application Monitoring and health monitoring (Health agent pushes metrics to cloudwatch, check the app health and publishes health events)

+It Support many languages and platforms: Java, Go, NodeJS, Docker or your own platform.

+Three Architecture Models:

+- Single Instance deployment (good for devl environment)
+- LB + ASG: Great for production and pre-production web applications
+- ASG only: Great for non-web apps in production (workers)